renexdev/programming_notes/notes_on_cuda/cuda.md

 All threads in a block run on the same SM at the same time.
 All blocks in a kernel finish before any blocks from the next kernel runs.

+####**GPU Memory Model*
+Each thread has access to **local memory**.
+All the threads in the same block have access to **shared memory**.
+All the kernels have access to **global memory**.

+####**Synchronization**
+Threads can access each other's results through shared & global memory, thus work together!
+But what if a thread reads a result before another thread writes it?
+Threads need to **synchronize**!
+We can set up a barrier in the program, where all the threads stop and wait.
+When all the threads reach the barrier, they can then proceed.